 Born in Bratislava, Slovakia, Peter moved to Canada when he was seven years old.
 He lives in the beautiful Hockley Valley, Ontario with his wife, dog, and cat, exploring the countryside by motorcycle, bicycle, or on foot, often accompanied by his dog, Daisy.
 His frequent excursions give him a deep familiarity and affinity with some of Ontario’s most beautiful lands.

-- 2017 People’s Choice, Ontario Greenbelt / McMichael Canadian Art Collection Gallery Photo Contest
+- 2017 People’s Choice, Ontario Greenbelt / McMichael Canadian Art Collection / Professional Photographers of Canada Photo Contest

 - 2016 Elected to the Society of Canadian Artists

 - 2016 Honourable Mention, Ontario Society of Artists Members’ Exhibition of Selected Works, Toronto, ON

 - 2016 Curry’s Award, Ontario Society of Artists, Toronto, ON

 - 2015 Elected to the Ontario Society of Artists